- Full Description

 - Discusses the many diverse metrics that can be used to measure community scope

-Today, there is no brand strategy today without a community strategy.
-Companies that are not their driving communities are losing control of their brands and missing opportunities to optimize their marketing investments.
+Today, there is no brand strategy without a community strategy.
+Companies that are not developing communities are losing control of their brands and missing opportunities to optimize their marketing investments.
 With The Community Manager’s Playbook as their guide, however, marketing professionals and the companies and brands they represent will be equipped with the tools they need to manage their online marketing efforts, engage their core customers at every level, leverage community insights into the product development cycle, and ensure that their messaging is heard across all corners of the digital landscape.

 What youll learn